-Bryan Dykstra Nursing Scholarship The family and friends of the late Bryan Dykstra from Rochester, New York have contributed funds to be used for scholarships in Bryan's memory.
-Bryan was a student at Calvin in 1982-1983 before he contracted leukemia and passed away in the fall of 1983.
-The scholarship will be awarded to a junior or senior who is purVictor VerMeulen Medical Scholarship Gifts have been received from Mrs. Mildred VerMeulen of Grand Rapids, Michigan to fund a scholarship in honor of her husband, Victor R. VerMeulen, Sr. For 2002-03, eleven awards were made to students entering the junior or senior year, five in the nursing program and six in the pre-medical program.
+Victor VerMeulen Medical Scholarship Gifts have been received from Mrs. Mildred VerMeulen of Grand Rapids, Michigan to fund a scholarship in honor of her husband, Victor R. VerMeulen, Sr. For 2003-04, eleven scholarships of \$1,750 each were awarded to students entering the junior or senior year, five in the nursing program and six in the premedical program.
 Selection is based primarily on the student's academic record and potential for Christian service in medicine.
 Financial need is considered as a secondary factor.
 To apply for the pre-medical scholarships, use the Upper-class Named Scholarship Application available from the Office of Scholarships and Financial Aid in January.

-Ruth Zylstra Memorial Scholarship Each year Calvin awards one scholarship of \$500 or more to a student in the nursing program who is entering the junior or senior year at Calvin.
+Ruth Zylstra Memorial Scholarship Each year Calvin awards one scholarship of \$400 or more to a student in the nursing program who is entering the junior or senior year at Calvin.
 Selection is made on the basis of the student's academic record, potential, character, and financial need.